goFrendiAsgard/switch-repo-experiment/README.md

 * Switch-repo let you enlist your external repositories in a json file.

-* By performing `switch pull`, Switch-repo will perform `git commit` (if repo exists) then delete all external repositories and re-clone them.
+* By performing `node main.js pull`, Switch-repo will perform `git commit` (if repo exists) then delete all external repositories and re-clone them.

-* By performing `switch push`, Switch-repo will perform `git push` to all external repositories.
+* By performing `node main.js push`, Switch-repo will perform `git push` to all external repositories.

 * By performing `switch run`, Switch-repo will run all services and containers.